ixjlyons/pelican-ghp/content/pages/home.rst

    :alt: SecondEyes logo

-SecondEyes is a telepresence mobile robot meant to allow individuals with severe mobility impairments to virtually view their surroundings.
-A WiFi-enabled camera mounted on the robot streams video to a custom Android application which acts as a noninvasive, hands-free control interface based on a single electromyographic (EMG) sensor.
+SecondEyes is a telepresence mobile robot meant to allow individuals with severe mobility impairments to view their surroundings.
+A WiFi-enabled camera mounted on the robot streams video to a custom Android application which acts as a noninvasive, hands-free control interface based on a single EMG sensor.
 This was my Capstone senior design project in mechanical engineering which turned into my first graduate research project.

 The robot was first used in a case study in which a man with a high-level spinal cord injury controlled the robot remotely and navigated a simple maze.
-This was presented at the IEEE International Conference on Rehabilitation Robotics (ICORR) in 2013.
+I presented the results at the IEEE International Conference on Rehabilitation Robotics (ICORR) in 2013.

 - `ICORR paper <icorr-paper_>`_